NetLogo/Goo-Extension/README.md

 This extension lets you manipulate the GUI widgets in NetLogo's Interface tab.
 "GUI", hence "Goo".

+This version of the extension requires NetLogo 5.0beta2.

+## Development status

+Preliminary.
+Possible shortcomings include:

+ * Do all primitives work with all widget types?
+Don't know, hasn't been tested.
+ * The format of the strings you pass to `goo:add` isn't documented yet.
+You can grab examples from any NetLogo model file.
+ * ...?

 ## Usage

+At the moment, for this to work you need to replace the `scala-library.jar` file in the lib directory of your NetLogo application directory with the `scala-library.jar` file from Scala 2.8.1.
+We'll fix this for NetLogo 5.0beta3.

 The provided primitives are:

+ * `goo:show name` (command)
+ * `goo:hide name` (command)
+ * `goo:move name x-offset y-offset` (command)
+ * `goo:add spec` (command)
  * `goo:chooser-items` (reporter)
  * `goo:set-chooser-items` (command)

+All of these are demonstrated in the included "Goo Tester" model.

 ## Building

-Use the NETLOGO environment variable to point to your NetLogo directory (containing NetLogo.jar) and SCALA_HOME to point to your Scala 2.8.1 installation:
+Use the NETLOGO environment variable to point to your NetLogo directory (containing NetLogo.jar) and SCALA_HOME to point to your Scala 2.8.1 installation.
+For example:

     NETLOGO=/Applications/NetLogo\\\ 5.0beta2 SCALA_HOME=/usr/local/scala-2.8.1.final make